-The Copy Diskette utility copies all information on the source diskette, including the operating system, if present, to the target diskette.
-Copy Diskette formats the diskette while copying to it.
+The Copy Diskette utility copies all information on the source diskette,

 We recommend that you use the Copy Diskette utilities to make a copy of the Utilities Diskette.

 To use the Copy Diskette utility:

 - 1. At the Utilities Menu, type 2 and press ENTER. - 2.
 If the computer has two diskette drives, the utility prompts you to select the target and source drives.
 In response to these prompts, type the appropriate drive designation letter and press ENTER.